Butta Bomma (film): Reception

-A critic from The Times of India wrote that "The beautiful locale, tasty cinematography, and impressive performances make it a decent watch, even for those who watched the Malayalam original".
+A critic from The Times of India wrote that "The beautiful locale, tasty cinematography, and impressive performances make it a decent watch, even for those who [have] watched the Malayalam original".
 A critic from The New Indian Express wrote that "Director Shouree Chandrasekhar T Ramesh makes inspired tweaks and nativized additions, resulting in a decent remake".
 A critic from Telugucinema.com wrote that "Butta Bomma is a well-crafted film about a social issue, but it is not as effective as the original Malayalam film".